 Values-based recognition programs are also more effective.
 Beyond acknowledging how employees exemplify corporate values, and signaling to others how that looks, rewards like days off and donations reinforce Employee Value Propositions (EVP) that include work-life balance, community, and social responsibility.

-Misconception #2: Appreciation has little financial benefit.
+Misconception #2: appreciation has little financial benefit

 For skeptical executives, return on investment must be proven for immediate and long-term benefit to the organization.

 Willis Towers Watson reported that recognizing performance increases engagement by almost 60 percent.
 Likewise, Bersin by Deloitte found employee engagement, productivity, and performance are 14 percent higher in workplaces with recognition programs.
-And organizations at the 99th percentile of employee engagement have four times the success rate as those at the 1st.
+And organizations at the 99th percentile of employee engagement have four times the success rate as those at the first.

 A 2017 study of nine organizations confirmed that increased recognition leads employees to predict desired outcomes and therefore invest more into in-role and extra-role work behaviors: